melonJS

 Class World

-an object representing the physic world, and responsible for managing and updating all childs and physics
+an object representing the physic world, and responsible for managing and updating all children and physics

 Hierarchy (View Summary)